realtechsupport/video-informed-image-classification/README.md

 The system correctly detects the presence of cacao and banana, but also believes that sugarpalm is dominantly represented (it is not).

-The .ipynb code implements this approach.
+The .ipynb file implements this approach.

-Here is a link to the trained detectron2 classifiers upon which the code depends: https://u.pcloud.link/publink/show?code=kZItwBXZlME4a08Nw4HiIkpzAWGzBJ8b1fs7
+Here is a link to the trained detectron2 classifiers upon which the code depends:

+https://u.pcloud.link/publink/show?code=kZItwBXZlME4a08Nw4HiIkpzAWGzBJ8b1fs7

-Here is a link to the data sets used in the experiment: https://u.pcloud.link/publink/show?code=kZJ6wBXZuSLYTcuNT0hl0Gldorg3PyHS0Dcy
+Here is a link to the data sets used in the experiment:

+https://u.pcloud.link/publink/show?code=kZJ6wBXZuSLYTcuNT0hl0Gldorg3PyHS0Dcy